GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/10.I-Heard-the-Voice-of-Jesus/docs.md

 ---
+title: |
-title: 360.
-I Heard the Voice of Jesus
+    360. I Heard the Voice of Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 360.
+I Heard the Voice of Jesus.
+I heard the voice of Jesus say, "Come unto Me and rest; Lay down, thou weary one, lay down Thy head upon My breast; I came to Jesus as I was, Weary and worn and sad; I found in Him a resting place, And He has made me glad.
+    keywords:  |
-    keywords: Christ in Song, I Heard the Voice of Jesus, I heard the voice of Jesus say,
+        Christ in Song, adventhymnals, advent hymnals, I Heard the Voice of Jesus, I heard the voice of Jesus say.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 360. I HEARD THE VOICE OF JESUS
+####  Christ in Song,

 ```txt
 1.